Decastro122604/DeCastro_Journal_System/README.md

-# Mental Wellness Journal Project
+# Mental Wellness Journal Project🧘🏼‍♀️🍃

 This project is a **Mental Wellness Journal** application designed to help users log their moods and things they are grateful for.
-The program uses Java to manage and display journal entries, providing suggestions and reflections to encourage well-being.
+The program uses Java to manage and display journal entries, providing suggestions and reflections to encourage well-being.✨

-Features
+🎀Features
 - Log mood entries (e.g., Happy, Sad, Anxious).
 - Log gratitude entries (e.g., "Grateful for my family").
 - View all logged entries with recommendations based on the mood.
 - Easy-to-use, menu-driven interface for user interaction.

-Class Structure
+🎀Class Structure
 1. Abstract Class - `JournalEntry`
    This class serves as a blueprint for all journal entries.
 It defines common properties like date and type, and abstract methods that child classes must implement.